christso/crypto-investing-guide/README.md

 * Polkadot (DOT)
 * Binance Coin (BNB) - fuel for Binance Smart Chain (BSC)

-I occassionally trade a small amount of "questionable" coins, which Bitcoin maxis commonly refer to as "shitcoins".
+You might be attracted to trading some "questionable" coins, which Bitcoin maxis commonly refer to as "shitcoins".
 I do not recommend holding these coins for longer than a month or holding any amount that you cannot afford to lose completely.
-The price is driven mostly by speculation and marketing rather than any working decentralized product.
-However, sometimes technological progress follows after speculation, so it's still worth keeping an eye on shitcoins.
-Also, the growth of shitcoins are a good indicator of new retail investors entering the market.
+The price is driven mostly by speculation and does not satisify the [project evaluation criteria](#Project-Evaluation).
+The growth of shitcoins are a good indicator of new retail investors entering the market.

 * Dogecoin (DOGE)
 * Litecoin (LTC)